|

 By this point you may be wondering – but what about all of the delicious food you’ve been raving about?

-And yes, we admit, this Bologna itinerary hasn’t been that food-heavy… So far!
+And yes, we admit, this itinerary hasn’t been that food-heavy… So far!
 But don’t worry, today is your opportunity to really dive deep into the city’s world-class culinary scene.

 We believe there’s no better way to experience a city’s food scene than spending a few hours with a local and seeing it through their eyes.